benahm/ApexDataFramework/docs/basics/QB.md

 ## Query Builder

-QB is a query builder class that offers a simple and friendly API to generate SOQL queries
+QB is a query builder that offers a simple and friendly API to generate SOQL queries

 ### Basic examples: